pfyon/example-suricata-rules/signatures.md

-# Writing Good Signatures
+# Writing Performant Signatures

 ## Content Terms
 Whenever possible, make sure your rule has a `content` term.
 Suricata uses `content` terms to prefilter arriving packets, reducing the number of signatures that need further evaluation a given packet.
 If a signature has a `content` term and that term isn't found anywhere in a packet, it doesn't matter how expensive the rest of the signature is since it won't be checked.

 When profiling your signatures, pay attention to the "checks" and "matches" values.
 These will tell you what proportion of packets passed the initial prefiltering and needed further evaluation.
+A high "checks" value could indicate a need to prefilter using `fast_pattern` or `prefilter`.

 ### fast_pattern